mahadrasool/lab-github/README.md

 # lab-github
-Hands on Lab of IBM DevOps and Software Engineering Professional training to learn Github
+Hands on Lab of IBM DevOps and Software Engineering Professional training to learn Github.
+First lab of Getting Started with Git and GitHub Course.